Click to See our Frequently Asked Questions

 Debt Consolidation Texas is sometimes debt settlement, another method of resolving debt that has gained popularity because of the enormous potential savings.
 In some cases obtaining debt relief in Texas through debt negotiation programs can cost less than a Chapter 13 bankruptcy.
 Debt settlement can be ideal for many people struggling financially, are behind in making their payments, or expect that they will fall behind soon.
 Research has shown a higher economic benefit for clients who complete debt settlement programs than traditional credit counseling.
-With Debt Consolidation Texas, debt settlement programs are usually structured to resolve debt between 2 to 4 years but sometimes stretch to 5 years, depending on what is affordable monthly.
+With Debt Consolidation in Texas, debt settlement programs are usually structured to resolve debt between 2 to 4 years but sometimes stretch to 5 years, depending on what is affordable monthly.
 The monthly cost has the potential to be less than half compared to making minimum payments and often much less when compared to a credit counseling program with a similar estimated length to resolve the debt.